jreisinger/checkip/README.md

 VirusTotal   scannners results: 0 malicious, 0 suspicious, 82 harmless
 ```

+## Features

+* Necessary files (ASN, GEO) are downloaded and updated in the background.
+* Output is colored to improve readability.

 Currently these types of information are provided:

 * ASN data using TSV file from [iptoasn](https://iptoasn.com/).